tebook/painless-tutorial/painless.md

 * source: The real script will be found in the source section.
 * params: If any params are required by the defined script, they can be given in this section.

-If doc values are enabled, the document values can be accessed within the script using the syntax doc['field name'].
-Doc values will be enabled by default for 'Not Analyzed' fields.
-Another way of accessing the value is by using the syntax ctx._source.field name (i.e. use "_source" fields).
-Typically you would like to use doc values for search and aggregation operations, and "_source" fields for updates.
+Depending on where a painless script is used, it will have access to certain special variables and document fields.
+A script used in the update, update-by-query, or reindex API will have access to the ctx variable which exposes document fields as ctx._source.fieldname.

+Scripts used in search and aggregations will be executed once for every document that matches a query or an aggregation, with the exception of script fields(discussed later in this tutorial), which are executed once per search hit.
+This might be millions or billions of executions, depending on how many documents you have: these scripts must be fast!
+Here doc-values, the _source field, and saved fields can all be used to get field values from a script.

 Painless can be used with the _update API to update the documents of an index.
+As mentioned above with update, update-by-query, or reindex API the way of accessing a value is by using the syntax ctx._source.field name (i.e. use "_source" fields).
 For this example I am taking a document with doc _id 6 and changing the gender field to Male.

 ```
 POST accounts/_update/6